nix-community/carnix/README.md

 This overview is probably missing some things as I only took a very cursory look for now.

-### v0.6.7
+### v0.8.0 - v0.8.5

-Repository was bootstrapped from `crates.io` sources at this version, not sure what the difference to the previous versions is.
+I'm not sure what changed in these versions yet.
+There may be some info in the `nixpkgs` repository, but I haven't gone hunting for it yet.

+Will update this once I've had time to figure it out.

+On a sidenote there really is no `0.8.2`, it goes straight from `0.8.1` to `0.8.3`.

-### v0.6.8
+### v0.7.2

-This version seems to contain minor changes to how `nix-prefetch-git` errors are handled.
+This version seems to contain minor changes to workspace handling again.

-### v0.6.9
+### v0.7.1

-This version seems to contain changes to how Carnix handles the local "workspace" of a crate and which files are included into the Nix sources when building a derivation.
+This version seems to contain refactorings related to error handling and something about handling replaced packages in Cargo correctly.

 ### v0.7.0